ChoWonmin/til/Web/WebRTC/README.md

 The client will send a request to a STUN server on the Internet who will reply with the client’s public address and the client is accessible behind the router’s NAT.

+### 3. NAT

+Network Address Translation (NAT) is used to give your device a public IP address.
+Some routers will have restrictions on who can connect to devices on the network.
+This can mean that even though we have the public IP address found by the STUN server, not anyone can create a connection.
+In this situation we need to turn to TURN.

 ---

 ## Reference